On Tuesday evening I was in Terminal 2 at Heathrow for the opening party for the Plaza Premium arrivals lounge.

 If you arriving into Terminal 2 on a Star Alliance flight it is worth a visit.
 If you are arriving into Terminal 1 or Terminal 3 then you can walk to the lounge via the underground circulation area where the trains are.
 If you are coming into Terminal 4 or Terminal 5, you would need to take the tube or train to the Heathrow 1-2-3 station.

 Basic entrance is £25 including VAT.
 It is free if you have a Priority Pass card (another benefit of Amex Platinum, or you can buy one directly) or a Lounge Club card, which comes with Amex Gold.
-One off visits can be prebooked via the Lounge Pass website.
+One off visits can be prebooked via the Plaza Premium website.

 The shower rooms and spa treatments are charged separately if you pay on the door to enter.
 According to the comments below, anyone who use a Priority Pass card can use the showers free of charge.